 This depends on sufficient medical and scientific knowledge on rare diseases and on appropriate health care policy.
 However, due to the rare nature of the diseases, there has been a lack of awareness of and knowledge on rare diseases among researchers, health care professionals and policy makers.

-These services are freely accessible through a user-friendly website (https://www.orpha.net/) and aimed at a broad range of end-users, ranging from patients to health care professionals, researchers, policy makers, pharmaceutical companies, and others.
+These services are freely accessible through the user-friendly main Orphanet website and aimed at a broad range of end-users, ranging from patients to health care professionals, researchers, policy makers, pharmaceutical companies, and others.
 In this way, Orphanet contributes to improve the diagnosis, treatment and care of patients with a rare disease, and hence decrease the burden on health care systems.

 As Orphanet has become a European endeavor, the website and the information contained in the database is published in English and concomitantly and progressively translated in different European languages, including French, Spanish, Italian, German, Dutch, Portuguese, Polish and Czech.
 More languages will be added in the future.
 In Belgium, the NIHDI finances Sciensano to translate the Orphanet encyclopedia, terminology and structural webpages into Dutch.
 On the other hand, the Terminology Centre -hosted at the Federal Public Service Health, Food Chain Safety and Environment- works on a Dutch version of the Snomed-CT terminology, to be used in health information systems.
 We work together with representatives of the Terminology Centre with the common aim to integrate high quality rare disease terms and improve rare disease coding in health information systems.